10up/ElasticPress/readme.txt

 == Description ==
 ElasticPress, a fast and flexible search and query engine for WordPress, enables WordPress to find or “query” relevant content extremely fast through a variety of highly customizable features.
 WordPress out-of-the-box struggles to analyze content relevancy and can be very slow.
 ElasticPress supercharges your WordPress website making for happier users and administrators.
 The plugin even contains features for popular plugins.

+## ElasticPress 4.0.0 Beta is coming!

+Planned to be released in early December, the first Beta for ElasticPress 4.0 will bring changes and new features.
+Make sure to read the [changes planned](https://github.com/10up/ElasticPress#planned-changes-for-400) before updating.
+Even after the release of Beta 1, the software will be still in development, so it will not be recommended to run it on a production site.

 Here is a list of the amazing ElasticPress features included in the plugin:

 __Search__: Instantly find the content you’re looking for.
 The first time.